 - Assist the Board to update and regularly review the Group's risk profile, including the Group's risk appetite; - Assist the Board to review the Group's policy on risk and review the Group's system of risk management and internal control, having regard to the Group's material business risks.
-These risks may include but are not limited to: - Credit risk; - Liquidity risk; - Market risk (funding risk and interest rate risk); - Financial reporting risk (the risk of material error in the financial statements); - Operational risk (risks attributable to the daily operations of the Group, such as data, legal, fraud, property and asset); and - Other risks which if not properly managed will affect the Group (such as environmental, sustainability, compliance, strategic, external, ethical conduct, reputation or brand, technological, product or service quality and human capital). - · Oversee, monitor and review the Group's system of risk management, policies and procedures;
+These risks may include but are not limited to: - Credit risk; - Liquidity risk; - Market risk (funding risk and interest rate risk); - Operational risk (risks attributable to the daily operations of the Group, such as data, legal, fraud, property and asset); and - Other risks which if not properly managed will affect the Group (such as environmental, sustainability, compliance, strategic, external, ethical conduct, reputation or brand, technological, product or service quality and human capital). - Oversee, monitor and review the Group's system of risk management, policies and procedures;